 - HDMI Cable: This will connect the converter to your TV or monitor.

-- Power Supply: Some converters need a separate power source, so have a power adapter or batteries ready.
+- Power Supply: Some converters require a separate power source; therefore, have a power adapter or batteries ready.

 Step-by-Step Conversion Process